maiktreya/SpainSurveyAEAT/README.md

 ## Overview

-**SpainSurveyAEAT** is a comprehensive toolkit designed for the analysis and manipulation of microdata related to Spain's housing sector.
+**SpainSurveyAEAT** is a toolkit designed for the analysis and manipulation of microdata related to Spain's housing sector.
 Utilizing the power of the `data.table` and `survey` libraries, this project aims to deliver robust inference capabilities on population samples, emphasizing rental income analysis.

 ## Getting Started

 ### Prerequisites

 Ensure you have R installed on your system.
-This project relies heavily on the `data.table` and `systemfit` R packages for performance and analysis.
+This project relies heavily on the `data.table` and `survey` R packages for performance and analysis.

 ### Installation